MichaelLarocca/blog-michael-jude-larocca/posts/2025/11-25/git-basics-a-beginners-guide-to-branches.md

 ---

 ###### *Are you now confident in managing Git branches for collaborative projects?
 Do you have other tips for handling merge conflicts effectively?
-Please share the article and comment*
+Please share the article and comment!*

 ---